Keurig coffee taste burnt Bitter or Bad? (7 Tips to fix it!)

 Dark-roasted or over-roasted coffee grounds can also result in burnt flavors.
 I am not saying the dark roast makes a bad cup of coffee but it’s surely not for everyone.

-Dark roasts make a bold and robust cup of coffee with a bitter aftertaste and that is appreciated by strong coffee lovers.
+Dark roasts make a bold and intense cup of coffee with a bitter aftertaste and that is appreciated by strong coffee lovers.
 But other people might find it too bitter or burnt.

 Robusta beans are also not bad either, they are high in caffeine and make a perfect blend with arabica beans that is loved by coffee enthusiasts.